St. Simons Island is rich with natural beauty making it an ideal

 Just click on www.lighthousetrolleys.com for schedules and trip information.
 Operates year round.

 Cap Fendig and crew provide a complete and thorough tour of St. Simons.
-Cap is an island native whose family arrived here in the mid 1800’s.
+Cap is an island native whose family arrived here in the mid 1800’s, and he has a passion for sharing the secrets of coastal Georgia.
+Lighthouse Trolleys tours of St. Simons cover every major historical site with stops at Christ Church, Ft.
+Frederica, Bloody Marsh, The Avenue of Oaks, St. Simons Village and the Lighthouse.
 All tours depart from the Pier Village at the foot of the St. Simons Fishing Pier.
-Upon request, trolley will stop and pick you up here at the King & Prince hotel.
 Operates year round.
 Call 912-638- 3333 or go online at www.lighthousetrolleys.com.

 You will truly enjoy the entertaining and informative narrative of 400 years of island history and folklore as you ride along in the Original Vintage Green Trolley.
 The drive-by tour includes the Lighthouse, Battle of the Bloody Marsh site, Fort Frederica, and a walking tour of Christ Church.
 Public tour leaves daily at 11:00am from The Pier at 117 Mallery Street.
 Tour length is 90 minutes.
-Adults $22.00; children (4 - 12) $10.00; Under 4 free.
 Trolley also available for weddings, parties and private tours.
 Click to view the YouTube video here.